circleci/circleci-docs/jekyll/_docs/ssh-build.md

 ```

 This sequence indicates that the key /Users/me/.ssh/id_rsa_github is the one which
-github accepted.
+GitHub accepted.

-Next, run the ssh command for your circle build, but add the -v flag.
+Next, run the SSH command for your CircleCI build, but add the -v flag.
 In the output, look for one or more lines like this:

 ```
 debug1: Offering RSA public key: ...
 ```

-Make sure that the key which github accepted (in our
+Make sure that the key which GitHub accepted (in our
 example, /Users/me/.ssh/id_rsa_github) was also offered to CircleCI.

 If it was not offered, you can specify it via the -i command-line